UPONOR NORTH AMERICA

 Any questions or concerns regarding compliance with Uponor’s Code of Conduct can be sent to Uponor Vice President of Sourcing.

-Suppliers must agree to introduce and maintain a Quality Management System according to ISO 9001:2008, or equivalent system recognised by Uponor.
+Suppliers must agree to introduce and maintain a Quality Management System according to ISO 9001:2008, or equivalent system recognized by Uponor.

-Support the abolition of any form of forced and compulsory labour, child labour and discrimination in respect of employment and occupation
+- Support the abolition of any form of forced and compulsory labor, child labor and discrimination in respect of employment and occupation

-Uponor expects its suppliers to apply similar requirements in their own supply chain organisations.
+- Uponor expects its suppliers to apply similar requirements in their own supply chain organizations.

 Confidentiality in business matters is a requirement of doing business with Uponor.
 All suppliers will be required to sign a Non-disclosure Agreement upon initial discussions with Uponor.
 Additionally, a new Non-disclosure Agreement will be required to be signed whenever the circumstances so require.